SanyaNegi/Handwritten-text-detection-and-recognition/README.md

 ## Sample Output

-Sample output .txt file can be found in `/data` along with the correponding input image for it.
+Sample output .txt file ( named Sample_Output_file1.txt ) can be found in `/data` along with the correponding input image ( named Sample_Input.jpg ) for it.